 Yes.
 All channels feed the Left and Right mix bus post-fader.
 Additional buses can be fed from any channel, pre-fade or post-fade, or with a unique bus send level.

 What are my options for each channel?

 On the 833, 8 channels can be fed from any of the six analog mic or line inputs, AES3 or AES42 (XLR inputs 1), USB 1 or 2, optional SL-2 accessory, optional XL-AES accessory, or the Return (Rtn).
-All channels are fully featured with trim, delay, polarity, high-pass filters, 3-band EQ, stereo or MS linking, and pre- and post-fade limiting.
+All channels are fully featured with trim, delay, polarity, high-pass filters, 3-band EQ, pre-and post-fade compressors, stereo or MS linking, and pre- and post-fade limiting.